Sara0112/cse15l-lab-reports/lab-report-2.md

 ## 2.Bugs

 ### (1) Bug in reverseInPlace method
-- The failure-inducing input is "2,3,4"
+- The failure-inducing input is "2,3,4" and the expected output is "4,3,2"
 ```
 public void testReverseInPlace() {
     int[] input1 = { 2,3,4 };